Leody Taveras Player Props: Rangers vs. White Sox

 Leody Taveras At The Plate

-- Taveras leads Texas with an OBP of .357 this season while batting .302 with 17 walks and 35 runs scored.

-- He ranks 10th in batting average, 33rd in on base percentage, and 28th in slugging among the qualified batters in baseball.
+- Taveras is hitting .301 with 11 doubles, two triples, eight home runs and 17 walks.

+- Among the qualifying batters in MLB play, his batting average ranks 12th, his on-base percentage ranks 33rd, and he is 32nd in the league in slugging.

-- Taveras has picked up a hit in 36 of 57 games this season, with multiple hits 17 times.
+- Taveras has reached base via a hit in 37 games this year (of 58 played), and had multiple hits in 17 of those games.

-- He has hit a home run in seven games this year (12.3%), homering in 3.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.